 Thinking about your next date should conjure up warm images, not dangerous ones.
 Unfortunately, there are situations that may occur if you find yourself out with a friend.

-Date rape (acquaintance rape, hidden rape, or drug-facilitated rape) can happen to both women and men.
-It involves being subjected to unwanted sexual contact (intercourse, oral sex, anal sex, or other sexual contact) through the use of force or the threat of force.
-The victim knows the rapist, and the act often occurs on a date.
+Date rape, also called acquaintance rape, hidden rape, or drug-facilitated rape, can happen to both women and men.
+It involves being subjected to any unwanted sexual contact (intercourse, oral sex, anal sex, or other sexual contact) through the use of force or the threat of force.
+In this case, the victim knows the rapist, and the act often occurs on a date.
+So, how well do you really know the person you are going out with?

-Date rape can happen to anyone by anyone .
-The difference is that it is done by someone you know.
+It is important to remember that date rape can happen to anyone by anyone.
+Again, date rape is by someone you know.
 Here are some of the more common traits in people who have been charged with date rape.
-Remember that just because someone may have these traits, it does not make them a date rapist.
+Remember that just because someone may have these traits, it does not make them a date rapist, nor should you let down your guard if they do not have them.

 Controlling your drinking is one way you can monitor your behavior.
 Know your limits when you drink.